Skip to content

 Irritable bowel syndrome is a gastrointestinal disorder with a combination of causes.
 Some people with IBS may develop hemorrhoids due to chronic constipation, straining to pass stool, or eating a low-fiber diet.

-Crohn's disease is a type of IBD that causes the digestive tract to become swollen and irritated.
+Crohn's disease and Ulcerative Colitis are types of irritable bowel diseases (IBD) that causes the digestive tract to become swollen and irritated.
 The condition involves symptoms such as diarrhea, weight loss, and rectal bleeding.

-Crohn's disease is a lifelong condition that cannot be cured.
-However, medical treatments can help control symptoms.
+Crohn's disease and Ulcerative Colitis are lifelong conditions that cannot be cured.
+However, medical treatments can help control symptoms and prevent flares.

-Colon cancer occurs when the cells lining the colon or rectum grow out of control.
+Colon or rectal cancers occur when the cells lining the colon or rectum grow out of control.
 It can lead to changes in bloody stool, constipation, diarrhea, and unexplained anemia.

 Because symptoms usually do not arise until the cancer has advanced, it is important to schedule regular screenings.